|Missouri London Program

+- Study Abroad Application Form.
 A completed application form is required.
 Please type the information in the form, print, sign, and date.

+- Two (2) Recommendation Letters.
 Letters of recommendation from professors: at least one should be from an UMSL professor in your major.

-Students are invited to submit a scholarship application if they wish.
-The Office of International Studies and Programs offers merit-based scholarships.
+- UMSL students only: Scholarship Application & Scholarship Essay (optional).Students can submit the Scholarship application and Scholarship Essay if they wish.
+The Office of International Studies and Programs provides scholarships in addition to other financial aid which you may receive.
+These scholarships are merit-based.
 The scholarship application deadline is the same date as the study abroad application deadline.
 Notifications of recipients will go out at the end of the semester applied, and awards will be disbursed approximately 10 days before the start of the program semester.

-- Please complete the:CAPA Online APPLICATION PROCESS and the UMSL - CAPA Program Authorization Form (to be signed by the UMSL Study Abroad Application)
+- In addition, please complete the:CAPA Online APPLICATION PROCESS and the UMSL - CAPA Program Authorization Form (to be signed by the UMSL Study Abroad Application).

 How can I learn more?

 Visit the CAPA Missouri London Program website for complete program details.